meganemichel/nf-tower-docs/hugo/content/docs/compute-environments/aws-batch.md

 {{% pretty_screenshot img="/uploads/2020/09/aws_new_env_manual_config.png" %}}

-Select a region, for example "eu-west-1 - Europe (Ireland)", and choose an S3 bucket path, For example "s3://tower-bucket" and choose the **manual** config mode.
-Select a Head queue (this is where the Nextflow application will run) and a compute queue (where Nextflow will submit job executions), and click **create**.
+Select a region, for example "eu-west-1 - Europe (Ireland)", and choose an S3 bucket path, For example "s3://tower-bucket" and choose the **Manual** config mode.
+Select a Head queue (this is where the Nextflow runtime application will run) and a compute queue (where Nextflow will submit job executions), and click **Create**.

 It will take approximately 60 seconds for the resources to be created.
 After this, the compute environment will be ready to launch pipelines.

-### Adding
+### Access to S3 Buckets

 Now that we have created an S3 Bucket we need to set a policy for our user.
-Go back to the users table in the [AIM service](https://console.aws.amazon.com/iam/home), and click on the user previously created.
+Go back to the users table in the [IAM service](https://console.aws.amazon.com/iam/home), and click on the user previously created.

 {{% pretty_screenshot img="/uploads/2020/09/aws_user_s3_inline_policy.png" %}}